Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 #####
 * **`colors`**: A list of `RGB` values (integers in the range `[0,255]`).
 If the list is empty, the color is sampled randomly.
 Note that not all objects can have their color changed; for those (e.g., transparent objects), this value will be ignored.

 **Note**: Any of these parameters can be omitted in the configuration files per object.
 Omitted fields are automatically randomized.
-However, specifying these parameters allows for a more controlled environment in your arena(s).
+However, specifying these parameters allows for a more controlled environment.
 Any `Vector3` that contains a -1 for any of its dimensions will spawn that dimension randomly (e.g., `x: -1, y: 10, z: 2` will spawn the object randomly along the x-axis).
 Some objects have specific parameters applicable only to them, which are described in the [Unique/Special Objects](#uniquespecial-object-parameters).

 **All value ranges for the above fields can be found in the [Arena Object Definitions](/docs/Arena-Object-Definitions.md) guide**.
 If you go above or below the range for size, it will automatically be set to the max or min, respectively.
 If you try to spawn objects outside the arena (e.g., `x = 41, z = 41` ) or overlapping with another object with very close spawn positions, the overlapping object will not be spawned.
 Objects are placed in the order defined, so the second overlapping object will not spawn.